okta/okta.github.io/_source/_posts/2018-01-16-cryptocurrency-pwa-secured-by-okta.md

 author: mraible
 tags: [cryptocurrency, ionic, authentication, oidc, angular, okta]
 tweets:
     - "Want to learn how to build an @ionicframework app to manage your cryptocurrencies? @joshuamorony has the 🎟!
-See how lock it down with @okta →"
+See how to lock it down with @okta →"
     - "Leverage OIDC and @okta to add authentication to your cryptocurrencies wealth tracking Ionic app →"
 ---

 Cryptocurrencies are all the rage.
-Over the last year the value of Bitcoin alone has risen 1,603%, driving more and more people to wonder if they're missing out on the "next big thing".
-Because of the huge influx of money into cryptocurrencies like Bitcoin, Ethereum, Monero, and Ripple &mdash; blockchain technology (which is the foundation of all cryptocurrency) has become an area of intense technical study.
-At its core, blockchain technology does nothing more that maintain a decentralized log of transactions that can be easily shared across many nodes (miners).
+Over the last year, the value of Bitcoin alone has risen 1,603%, driving more and more people to wonder if they're missing out on the "next big thing."
+Because of the massive influx of money into cryptocurrencies like Bitcoin, Ethereum, Monero, and Ripple &mdash; blockchain technology (which is the foundation of all cryptocurrency) has become an area of intense technical study.
+At its core, blockchain technology does nothing more than maintaining a decentralized log of transactions that can be easily shared across many nodes (miners).

 {% img blog/cryptocurrency-pwa/cryptocurrency-so-hot.jpg alt:"So Hot Right Now" width:"620" %}{: .center-image }

 [Josh Morony](https://twitter.com/joshuamorony) is someone I've followed ever since I got into developing with Ionic.
 After developing my first app using [Ionic](https://ionicframework.com), I bought and read his book on [Building Mobile Apps with Ionic](https://www.joshmorony.com/building-mobile-apps-with-ionic-2/).
 He's a good marketer, so I've been receiving his newsletter ever since.
-As a developer, I get a lot of emails and I usually delete the newsletter emails because they don't provide value.
+As a developer, I get a lot of emails, and I usually delete the newsletter emails because they don't provide value.
 I've never deleted Josh's, and I started receiving it years ago.
 He does a great job in providing valuable information to developers!

 About a month ago, I received an email from Josh advertising his Crypto PWA series of articles: